Welcome to Seattle Center

 Choose a language

-Seattle Iranian Festival will take place on June 22: 12pm-5pm at the Armory Food & Event Hall.
+Seattle Iranian Festival took place on June 22: 12pm-6pm at the Armory Food & Event Hall.
 The festival is part of the Seattle Center Festál series.
 It is free and open to the public.
 More information to come.

 Seattle Center Festál is a year-round series of 24 free cultural festivals, produced in partnership with community organizations.
 In 2022, Festál celebrated 25 years of stories and traditions, ushering in a new era of hybrid programming.
 Learn more about Festál and subscribe to the newsletter for updates.